Use these tips to unlock and embrace the power to schmooze

 ANDEE TAGLE, BYLINE: Robbie Samuels says networking is like giving people rides to the airport.
 Stay with me.
 Samuels is a Philadelphia-based virtual design event consultant and a recognized networking expert by the likes of Forbes and the Harvard Business Review.
 He says the key to networking is to approach it not with that familiar mindset of what you need, but rather what you can offer.

 ROBBIE SAMUELS: If you become known as a person who's always giving rides to the airport, the day you need one, you're going to get a ride.
-So I think for me, it's like I want to be seen as that giver.
+It's, like, I want to be seen as that giver.
 And I'm most likely to want to give to others who give as well.
 That's how I'm thinking about networking.
-It's like really broadening the pot of what we all can tap into.
+It's, like, really broadening the pot of what we all can tap into.

 TAGLE: Giving begets giving.
 And like your monthly insurance premium, Samuels says investing a little time into your professional network on a regular basis can ensure you're covered when you need it the most.
 Simply put, networking is relationship building.

 SAMUELS: Relationships are the answer to any business or life challenge.
-So any time we need something, I don't think, who am I going to pay?
+Any time we need something, I don't think, who am I going to pay?
 I think, who do I know that would know something about this?

 SAMUELS: Repeat exposure is what builds the relationship.